Matthew Want is Personal Assistant to Lucy Brazier, CEO of Marcham Publishing, Publishers of Executive Secretary Magazine.

 I have now worked with Lucy for about 4 ½ years, I started off doing admin and then become Lucy’s PA officially about 2 years ago.
 I met Lucy through volunteering organising events on our local Chamber of Commerce.
 Lucy, at the time, had been running the relaunched Executive Secretary Magazine for just over a year.
 By this time, she said she was looking for someone to help her out a few days a week and the rest is history.

-Why did you want to be a PA?
+Why Did You Want to Be a PA?

 Before I became a PA I didn’t really know what the job entailed.
 As time went on and my career progressed I found the prospect of being a PA more appealing.
 I love the fact that I am able to do the job so independently and comprehensively no matter what the task may be.